 - there are often factual disputes in a case.
 An expert may be instructed to make a particular factual assumption consistent with his or her appointing party’s case.
 The outcome of a factual dispute will not be within the expertise of the expert and, ultimately, will be determined by the tribunal;

 - the time available to the expert to complete his or her analysis and form an opinion.
-One expert may have been appointed earlier in the process than the other, and may, therefore, have had more time to digest the facts of the matter (including disclosure), perform research, prepare analysis and consider his or her views; and
+One expert may have been appointed earlier in the process than the other and may, therefore, have had more time to digest the facts of the matter (including disclosure), perform research, prepare analysis and consider his or her views; and

 - there may be information asymmetry between the experts, particularly at the start of an arbitration, which could contribute to differences between the conclusions reached.
 A well-managed disclosure process can help to mitigate this risk, as can meetings between experts.
 Even so, it is not uncommon for one expert to have had greater access to relevant information.

-The importance of effective instructions on an expert’s opinion
+Importance of effective instructions on an expert’s opinion

-When an expert is appointed by a party to the dispute, as happens in the majority of cases, he or she must take instructions from that party (usually through the appointing party’s legal team).
+When an expert is appointed by a party to a dispute, as happens in the majority of cases, he or she must take instructions from that party (usually through the appointing party’s legal team).
 In these circumstances, the questions that the expert is answering are often set by one of the parties, rather than by the tribunal (or jointly by the parties).

-In cases involving party-appointed experts, particularly in cases in which the experts are exchanging reports simultaneously, there is therefore a risk that the instructions given to the experts may not completely coincide.
+In cases involving party-appointed experts, particularly when the experts are exchanging reports simultaneously, there is a risk that the instructions given to the experts may not completely coincide.
 If this occurs, the experts may be answering different questions, reducing the usefulness of the experts’ opinions to the tribunal (at least until the stage of reply reports, and sometimes not until three reports have been exchanged).
 Although it is the responsibility of the parties to instruct their experts, the tribunal may decide that its own early involvement in the expert process will help to ensure that experts are addressing the same issues.
-This can help avoid unnecessary work being carried out (and costs being incurred) by the parties to the arbitration.
+This can help to avoid unnecessary work being carried out (and costs being incurred) by the parties to the arbitration.
 In the absence of tribunal involvement, the parties should consider whether cooperating on a list of expert issues will be beneficial to the process.

 If a tribunal is appointing an expert directly, it should ensure that the expert is instructed to answer all the necessary questions to enable both parties’ arguments to be fully considered.
 If one party feels that an argument has not been fully considered, it may lead to appeals against any tribunal decision.